-The school has zero-tolerance approach to child-on-child abuse and sexual harassment.
+Our school has zero-tolerance approach to child-on-child abuse and sexual harassment.

 In every aspect of our school culture, sexual violence and sexual harassment is never acceptable and will not be tolerated.
-Children whose behaviour falls below expectations will be sanctioned.
 Our school makes it clear to all staff the importance of challenging all inappropriate language and behaviour between children.